hejlevoj/leKinoHej/README.md

+# Description
+Simple backend application for school project about Movies which are played in the Cinema that are owner by the Owner.

-# leKinoHej
+# How to run
-Backend application written in Java using Spring framework as semestral project for school
+Using command `docker-compose up`